rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 #### Can I use Cloud Backup on my server?

 You can use Cloud Backup on virtually any server in the Rackspace Cloud.
-Some exceptions are FreeBSD 9, Debian&reg; 5 and Windows&reg;
+Some exceptions are FreeBSD&reg; 9, Debian&reg; 5 and Windows&reg;
 2003.

 **Note**: If you have servers that are not in the Rackspace Cloud that are running operating